Axway-API-Management-Plus/McAfee-Update-Policy/README.md

 # McAfee-Update-Policy

 # Description
-This sample policy can be used to update the McAfee DAT-File on the Axway API-Gateway using by the 'McAfee virus scan' filter.
+This sample policy can be used to update the McAfee DAT-File on the Axway API-Gateway used by the 'McAfee virus scan' filter.
 The configuration contains:
 - policy to download & update the used McAfee-DAT-File
 - a scheduler to perform the update once a day at 10:15am